marianapraz/polyakSGD/README.md

 This is a repository for Polyak SGD.
 Polyak SGD adapts Polyak's step size to stochastic gradients.
+For a more detailed explanation see https://arxiv.org/abs/1903.08688 (currently under review in SIMODS).

 The repository is divided into several parts:
   * The folder `optim/` contains the optimizer code for PolyakSGD.